righettod/voxxeddays-lux-2024/README.md

 ## Introduction

-💬 This folder contains all my work for the presentation about Content-Security-Policy (CSP).
+💬 This folder contains all my work for the presentation about Content-Security-Policy (CSP) given at the [VOXXED LU 2024](https://luxembourg.voxxeddays.com/en/) conference..

 💻 [VSCode](https://code.visualstudio.com/) was used as main [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment).